Home ownership with no mortgage is the best retirement plan

 Exactly.
 This kind of long-term goal has it’s benefits, and Ponzis will never enjoy the benefits of owning assets with no debt.
 At some point all Ponzis endure the unceremonious fall from entitlement, and the prudent savers of the world get to reap what they sow.

-About a third of mortgaged households between the ages of 50 and 64 are moderately to severely burdened by housing costs, which include property taxes, insurance coverage and utilities, the report said.
+About a third of mortgaged households between the ages of 50 and 64 are moderately to severely burdened by housing costs, which include property taxes and utilities, the report said.
 (Moderately burdened is defined as spending 30 to 50 percent of income on housing costs; severely burdened households dedicate more than half their income to housing.)

 About a third of the population are spenders, a lifestyle choice they hope never catches up with them.
 Eventually it does.